pombredanne/moment-1/README.rst

 Moment
 ======

+**Note**: 31/3/2014 - I'm working on a greatly enhanced version of Moment.
+The current code works well for what it does and is free for forking.
+This repo will be updated in the nearish future.

 A simple screen capture API based on PhantomJS, CasperJS, Redis, RQ, Flask, Gunicorn and good intentions...

 We're just sitting on the shoulders of giants.